Tests of scalar polarizations with multi-messenger events: Abstract

 \section{Abstract}

 Gravitational wave (GW) observations provide a unique opportunity to test Einstein's General Relativity (GR) in the strong-field regime.
 While GR predicts only two tensor polarization modes, generic metric theories allow up to six independent modes.
 We perform a parameterized test of GR using the parameterized post-Einsteinian (PPE) framework applied to GW170817, incorporating for the first time the polarization angle constraints from the gamma-ray burst afterglow alongside other electromagnetic (EM) counterpart information.
 We extend the GR waveform by adding a scalar breathing mode and modifications to the tensor modes, introducing three non-GR parameters.
 We perform Bayesian inference for both quadrupole $\ell = |m|= 2$ and dipole $\ell = |m|= 1$ angular harmonics, with two frequency evolution models.
-For $\ell = |m|= 2$ , we find mild preference for a scalar mode (scalar amplitude deviates from zero at $\sim 2 \sigma$), while for the $\ell = |m|= 1$, we find no preference for a scalar mode.
+For $\ell = |m| = 2$, we find that within the extended PPE framework the scalar amplitude deviates from zero at the $2$--$3\sigma$ level, leading to a modest preference for modified gravity.
+However, due to penalization of extra parameters, Bayesian model comparison still favors pure GR over the extended PPE waveform model, with a log Bayes factor of $\Delta \log \mathcal{Z} = 4.67 \pm 0.32$.
 The EM constraint on the polarization angle places very tight bounds on non-GR parameters; for instance, in the case $\ell = |m| = 2$, the bound on the scalar (tensor) amplitude modification parameter improves by roughly $60\%$ $(30\%)$, highlighting the impact that long-term follow up of GW events can have on tests of gravity.

 \keywords{gravitational waves, modified gravity}